50 Classic Climbs

 What makes something a "classic"?
 Who gets to say, and why?
 In the last twenty-five years, new trends in the climbing world and in our society as a whole have forced a reassessment of the traditional answers to these questions.

-The Web has made it much easier to establish consensus difficulty and quality ratings.
-Sport climbing and rock gyms have changed forever our collective sense of what we're looking for in a classic climb.
-And the increasing role of the commercial guiding industry, both in climbing itself and in the technical education of climbers, has changed our priorities.
+Websites like Mountain Project have made it much easier to establish consensus difficulty and quality ratings.
+Sport and gym climbing have changed forever our collective sense of what we're looking for in a classic climb.
+And the increasing role of the commercial guiding industry, both in climbing itself and in the technical education of climbers, has subtly shifted our priorities and aesthetics.

 The first edition of Fifty Classics was published in 1979.